noamgariani11/picoCTF-2023-Writeup/Web Explotation/SOAP/SOAP.md

 <stockCheck><productId>&xxe;</productId></stockCheck>
 ```

-* Solution

 # Setting Up BurpSuite

-To implment the injection it is easiest with BurpSuite.
-BurpSuite is software that is very useful for web peneteration testing.
+To implement the injection it is easiest with BurpSuite.
+BurpSuite is software that is very useful for web penetration testing.

 Steps in BurpSuite:

-* Create a Temporary project as soon as BurpSuite opens by just pressing "Next" with the defualt configurations.
+* Create a Temporary project as soon as BurpSuite opens by just pressing "Next" with the default configurations.

 ![image](https://user-images.githubusercontent.com/91398631/232889427-3a7e912a-4f38-4273-8bf0-507f8758507b.png)

-* Then click "Start Burp" with Burp Defualts.
+* Then click "Start Burp" with Burp Defaults.

 ![image](https://user-images.githubusercontent.com/91398631/232889471-ea12a95d-3faf-4613-889a-ac54b5f96c3a.png)